marvinroger/vertigo-stack/README.md

 ## Features

 * Stylus and CoffeScript build on change with source maps support (clean-css source map not working yet, see issues)
-* Livereload on Stylus/CoffeeScript change
+* BrowserSync on Stylus/CoffeeScript code change
 * HTML5 Boilerplate-lite with Google Analytics embedded
 * Build with humans.txt update date
 * Automatic testing/deployment with Wercker